 AJ Park Law Limited, Wellington

 Helen is a patent attorney and lawyer.
 She has a dual role at AJ Park as a member of both the life sciences patents team and the litigation and dispute resolution team.
 Helen works with clients from around the world to protect their inventions in New Zealand and Australia, and provides advice on patent infringement, opposition and revocation matters.
 Helen has particular expertise in pharmaceutical and plant biotechnology inventions.

 As a patent specialist, Helen works with clients across the life of an invention.
 Her role includes preparing, filing and prosecuting patent applications, and advising companies on patentability and freedom-to-operate.
 As part of the litigation team, Helen also helps clients resolve patent-related disputes.
-This can include challenging a competitor's patent in New Zealand or overseas, or working with clients to enforce their IP rights.
+This can include challenging a competitor's patent in New Zealand or overseas, or working with clients to enforce their intellectual property (IP) rights.